Bridgy Fed

 dict

-Loads and returns an Object from memory cache, datastore, or HTTP fetch.
+Loads and returns an Object from datastore or HTTP fetch.

 Sets the new and changed attributes if we know either one for the loaded object, ie local is True and remote is True or None.